 - Ecology and Ethology includes, but is not limited to, population and community ecology, life history strategies, descriptive, and experimental ethology, behavioral ecology, neuroethology, and ecomorphology.

 - Physiology and Physiological Ecology includes, but is not limited to, comparative and experimental physiology, biochemistry, sensory, and behavioral physiology and endocrinology.

 - Conservation includes, but is not limited to, conservation biology, conservation policy, management, and restoration.

-The announcement of the Stoye Awards are made during the Annual Business Meeting.
+The announcement of the Stoye Awards are made during the Annual Business and Awards Meeting.
 We urge all student competitors to attend the meeting.

 To be eligible for either Stoye Awards, a student must: